Current as of July 2015 | Download print version (in PDF)

 Kenyan law provides for various types of NPOs, including public benefit organizations (PBOs), non-governmental organizations (NGOs), companies limited by guarantee, societies, and trusts.

 The PBO Act defines a PBO as a voluntary membership or non-membership grouping of individuals or organizations, which is autonomous, non-partisan, and non-profit.
 It is locally, nationally or internationally organized and engages in public benefit activities.
-The Act defines a “public benefit activity” as one that supports or promotes the public benefit by: enhancing or promoting legitimate economic, environmental, social, or cultural development; protecting the environment; or lobbying or advocating on issues of general public interest or the interest of a group of individuals or organizations (PBO Act Section 2(1)).
+The Act defines a “public benefit activity” as one that supports or promotes the public benefit by: enhancing or promoting legitimate economic, environmental, social, or cultural development; protecting the environment; or lobbying or advocating on issues of general public interest or the well-being of a group of individuals or organizations (PBO Act Sections 5(1) and 2(1)).
 PBOs do not include:

-- A political party within the meaning of the Political Parties Act of 2007; or
+- a political party within the meaning of the Political Parties Act of 2007;

 The PBO Act establishes a new regulatory body for non-profit organizations engaging in public benefit activities: the PBO Authority.
-The governing board of the PBO Authority includes representatives of the government Ministry responsible for PBOs, the Finance Ministry, the Foreign Affairs Ministry, and key civil society representatives.
-The functions of the PBO Authority include registering and de-registering PBOs; advising the Government on the role of PBOs in Kenya’s development; and monitoring whether PBOs are complying with their statutory obligations under the law.
+The board of the PBO Authority includes representatives of the government ministry responsible for PBOs, the Finance Ministry, the Foreign Affairs Ministry, and key civil society representatives.
+The functions of the PBO Authority include: registering and de-registering PBOs; advising the Government on the activities of PBOs and their role in Kenya’s development; and monitoring whether PBOs are complying with their statutory obligations under the law.

 The PBO Act provides a clear timeline for processing an organization’s application for registration, according to which the PBO Authority must issue a certificate of registration within 60 days of receiving an application (PBO Act Section 9(1)).
 Unlike the NGO Act, the PBO Act gives very little discretion to administrative officials in deciding whether to reject a registration application.
 The PBO Act also provides straightforward criteria for registration of international NGOs.

 Organizations registered under the PBO Act have access to a number of benefits.
-These include an income tax exemption on income received from membership subscriptions and any donations or grants, preferential treatment for value-added tax (VAT), and an exemption on customs duties in relation to imported goods or services that are used to further their public benefit purposes.
+These include an income tax exemption on income received from membership subscriptions and any donations or grants; preferential treatment for value-added tax (VAT); an exemption on customs duties in relation to imported goods or services that are used to further their public benefit purposes; and other exemptionsprovided in the PBO Act.

 The PBO Act also includes new provisions related to the self-regulation of PBOs.
 For instance, the Act allows for the formation of independent, self-regulating PBO umbrella entities.
 These umbrella organizations are encouraged to design, adopt, and enforce standards of conduct in order to promote self–regulation within the sector.
 The Act also encourages collaboration between the PBO Authority and the umbrella organizations to support efforts by the latter towards self-regulation.